Can You Live With One Kidney

 2. Maintain a Healthy Diet

 A healthy diet plays a vital role in protecting kidney function.
 It’s essential to limit the intake of sodium, processed foods, and excessive protein.
-High sodium intake can increase blood pressure and put extra strain on the kidneys.
+And high sodium intake can increase blood pressure and put extra strain on the kidneys.
 Processed foods often contain high levels of sodium and other additives that can be harmful to kidney health.

 3. Stay Hydrated